-Drinking water. including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+including Drinking water, bottled water, may reasonably be expected to contain at least small of amounts some contaminants.
 The presence of contaminates does not necessarily indicate that water poses a health risk.
 More information about contaminates and potential health effects can be obtained by calling the Protection Environmental Agency's Safe Drinking Water Hotline (800-426-4791).

-Smithfield's water supply comes from combination a groundwater wells and springs.
-Este informe contiene informacionas water travels through the
+Smithfield's water supply comes

+from a combination of groundwater wells and springs.
+As water travels through the ground, it dissolves naturally occurring minerals and can pick up substances resulting from human activity.
+These include:

-- Viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock, and wildlife. - Salts and metals. which can be natural or may result from storm runoff, wastewater discharges, and farming. - Organic chemicals, which originate from industrial processes, petroleum production, gas stations, storm runoff, and septic systems. - Radioactive substances, which can be naturally occurring.
+• Viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock, and wildlife.

+• Salts and metals, which can be natural or may result from storm runoff, wastewater discharges, and farming.

+• Organic chemicals, which originate from industrial processes, petroleum production, gas stations, storm runoff, and septic systems.

+• Radioactive substances, which can be naturally occurring.